circleci/circleci-docs/jekyll/_cci2/configuration-reference.md

 ###### *Example*

-A config file that uses the deprecated `deploy` step and has parallelism > 1 will need to be converted to remove the `deploy` step.
-See example below (this code is deprecated, do not copy):
+The following is an example of replacing the deprecated `deploy` step in a config file that has parallelism > 1 (this code is deprecated, do not copy):

 ```yml
 # Example of deprecated syntax, do not copy